noaa-afsc/berchukseals-haulout/analysis/paper/reviewer_response.md

 statutory requirements of the MMPA and ESA but don't feel we need to single out the motivations for the Federal government.

+We have also added a figure depicting the estimated species range for bearded, ribbon, and spotted seals along with general representation of recent aerial survey effort.
+This should better communicate to the reader how the spatial distribution of our haul-out behavior overlaps with the species range and survey effort.

 > Seals can just as happily be on foraging trips within the pack and
 > marginal sea ice as in the open water, depending on the species.
 > Suggesting that foraging trips are associated with ice-free conditions